sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 1. Containers running images
 2. Images are publically displayed / deployed on docker hub
-3. you can pull various images int oa repository/dev machine
+3. you can pull various images into a repository/dev machine
 4. cloud operators have container servecies for your images.

 Images in docker are basically composed of layers, similar to git, where they only keep track of changes to ensure that the data used is light and it's easily scalable.